 So how do you find out what training and development your employees need?
 Here's a useful step-by-step guide:

-7 steps for identifying the training needs of your employees
+7 steps for identifying employee training needs

 1. Set clear expectations for each role